 A Sunday senior competition catering for clubs from Leicestershire, Lincolnshire and Nottinghamshire.
 The league caters for players of all abilities and has recently following it’s AGM adapted to meet the needs to clubs and players.

-New for 2016 will be a premier league with 3 geographically based divisions thus reducing the travel time for those looking purely for a developmental or social form of cricket on a Sunday.
+A premier league with 3 geographically based divisions thus reducing the travel time for those looking purely for a developmental or social form of cricket on a Sunday.

 Please click here for details about the Grantham and Melton league.